hahnap4/parabol-tests/README.md

 Based on the following: https://github.com/ParabolInc/parabol/issues/6466 and https://github.com/ParabolInc/parabol/blob/master/docs/manualTestingGuide.md

-This test automation will cover most of the checklist items for Release and UI tests.
+This test automation will cover most of the checklist items for the Release tests.

 In other words, it will be focused on covering the smoke tests.
 If time permits, we may create test automation for partial regression.